-- 2. From the farm navigation tree in Fusion Middleware Control, expand Content Management and Information Rights Management, and then click irm. - From the IRM menu, select Administration and then General Settings. - 4.
-Enter JKS for the key store type. - In the Keystore field on the General Settings page, enter a key store path: - UNIX operating system
+- 2. In the farm navigation tree on the left, expand Content Management and Information Rights Management, and then click IRM. - 3.
+From the IRM menu, select Administration and then General Settings. - 4.
+Enter JKS for the key store type. - In the Keystore field on the General Settings page, enter a key store path: - UNIX path: MW_HOME/user_projects/domains/DomainHome /config/fmwconfig/irm.jks - Windows path: MW_HOME\user_projects\domains\DomainHome \config\fmwconfig\irm.jks - 6.
+On the General Settings page, you can also specify other settings for Oracle IRM. - Click Apply.

-MW_HOME/user_projects/domains/domain_name/config/fmwconfig/irm.jks

-MW_HOME\user_projects\domains\domain_name\config\fmwconfig\irm.jks

-- On the General Settings page, you can also specify other settings for Oracle IRM. - 7.
-Click Apply.